-The University of Mount Olive offers an educational program for ministers (both traditional and nontraditional formats)
+The University of Mount Olive offers an educational program for ministers (both traditional and nontraditional formats).

-- Offers the course, “The Free Will Baptist Church,” a special course offered by UMO, includes a study of the history, policy, doctrine and programs of the Free Will Baptist denomination
+“The Free Will Baptist Church,” a special course offered by UMO, includes a study of the history, policy, doctrine, and programs of the Free Will Baptist denomination.

-- The Center of Faith and Life at UMO is housed in the Chapel Complex.
-Dr. John Blackwell, Barrow Chair of Biblical Studies works along with Reverend Carla Williamson, Chaplain, and Sharlene Scott, Coordinator of Church Relations.
+The Center of Faith and Life at UMO is housed in the Chapel Complex.
+Dr. John Blackwell, Barrow Chair of Biblical Studies, works along the Reverend Carla Williamson, Chaplain, and Sharlene Scott, Coordinator of Church Relations.
 The Center provides programs for both church relations and chaplain ministries.

-- The University of Mount Olive provides an annual grant of $3,000 to qualified Free Will Baptist students who are enrolled full time in the traditional program at the Mount Olive location
+- The University of Mount Olive provides an annual grant of $3,000 to qualified Free Will Baptist students who are enrolled full time in the traditional program at the Mount Olive location.

 - Provides microfilm and scanning services to preserve church records/minutes.
 Efforts are underway to provide digitization as well.
 In addition, churches are encouraged to deposit their original records to the Manuscripts collection.